ICMC Ensures Continued Support for Displaced Persons in Ukraine

 The ongoing conflict continues to create new challenges for assisting internally displaced persons, with Church institutions and organizations called on to provide shelter and meet basic needs as large numbers of displaced people arrive unexpectedly.
 ICMC support is enabling Church institutions and communities to provide shelter, humanitarian assistance, and mental health services to the most vulnerable amongst those who have been displaced, including adults and children with disabilities, the elderly, and mothers fleeing the conflict and other abuse with their children.

 ‘The Ecumenical Center of Mercy is more than just a building.
 It is a place where donors, volunteers, and the Albertine Sisters come together to create a family of mercy – a space of safety, warmth, and spiritual renewal for all who come here.
 Every person who enters the center has a roof over their head, a warm meal, and acceptance.
-It’s a place where silence isn’t just the absence of sound, but a sign of safety and a chance for recovery’
+It’s a place where silence isn’t just the absence of sound, but a sign of safety and a chance for recovery.’

 Integration, education and safety for displaced children

 The conflict is taking a devastating toll on the lives of children and young people, with 5.1 million children displaced from their homes to date, and large numbers affected by school closures, conflict stress, and a lack of opportunities to interact with their peers.
 Those aged three years or younger have spent their entire lives in a situation of bombardment and displacement, while one in three children in Ukraine has witnessed someone being killed or injured.
-To provide a safe and enriching experience for children and young people impacted by the conflict, ICMC is supporting Church partners to facilitate summer camps and activities for children and young people.
+To provide a safe and enriching experience for children and young people impacted by the conflict, ICMC is supporting Church partners to facilitate safe spaces and summer camps and activities for children and young people.

 ‘There was a clear transformation in the children as a result of attending the camps.
 Children who were initially closed and wary began to open up during their time with us, and parents also reported to us that their children returned home calmer and more cheerful’

-Ruslan Valko, summer camp animator
+Ruslan V., summer camp animator & internally displaced person

 Access to rights and services for people with disabilities